dlwub/Rails-blog/README.md

 ### Setup

-Clone this repository to your desired folder:
+Clone this repository to your desired folder: git clone git@github.com:dlwub/Rails-blog.git

-Example commands:
- cd blog-app
-  git clone git@github.com:dlwub/blog-app.git
+Change your directory to the folder containing the cloned project: cd Rails-blog

 ### Install

 Install this project with:

 Example commands:
-cd blog-app
+cd Rails-blog
   gem install